EvansWinner/evanswinner.github.io/index.md

  <b>2023-01-13: Twitter</b>
  [<a href="https://x.com/thorne/status/1613945358953992192?s=20">LINK</a>] [FULL TEXT BELOW]

-  "A new informal fallacy seen
+  "A new informal fallacy seen part- icularly on Twitter: Argumentum ex multis sectatoribus -- argu- ment from number of followers."
-  particularly on Twitter:
-  Argumentum ex multis sectatoribus
-  -- argument from number of
-  followers."
 ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛

 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓